;

 Why You Should Stop Trying to Be a Perfectionist

-Letting go of perfectionism can bring more peace into your days and even offer mental clarity and creativity.
-By embracing imperfections in yourself and others, you can gracefully deal with disappointments rather than having them become overwhelming.
-This doesn’t mean you should stop giving 100% of your effort; instead, you should strive confidently with a sense of ease instead of doggedly out of fear.
+Letting go of perfectionism can bring more peace into one’s days and even offer mental clarity and creativity.
+It doesn’t mean one should stop giving 100% of their effort; instead, one should strive confidently with a sense of ease instead of doggedly out of fear.
+So, it is better to stop trying to be a perfectionist and focus on progress rather than perfection.

 10 Ways to Stop Being a Perfectionist Today